First Time Renting or Buying

 More about Park Activities

-and you should check out the list.
-If information is not
+you should check out the list.
+If information is not shown or

-shown or your interests don't appear but other park attributes are
+your interests don't appear but other park attributes are appealing

-appealing then you may want to take the trouble to contact the
+then you may want to take the trouble to contact the park.

 The parks have someone in charge of activities.
 This is often a

-them to discuss your interests.
-If their name and contact
+to discuss your interests.
+If their name and contact information

-information is not shown on the site then contact the park office.
+is not shown on the site then contact the park office.
+They are

-They are usually more than anxious to accommodate and promote all
+usually more than anxious to accommodate and promote all they have to

 activities.
 If you are that type of person then you may be able to